lexy-ai/lexy/docs/docs/index.md

 - [Multimodal image search](tutorials/multimodal-image-search.md) for how to use Lexy to build a multimodal search engine.
 - [Custom transformers](tutorials/custom-transformers.md) for using your own functions as transformers.
 - [Document filters](tutorials/document-filters.md) shows how to build pipelines for different types of documents.
+- [Structured data extraction](tutorials/structured-data-extraction.md) for how to extract structured data from documents.

 ## Reference